Bug report #15339

 When the raster extent field is blank, the Extent CRS should not be required, and no -te flag should be included in the gdalwarp command.

-#3 Updated by Evan Derickson about 3 years ago
+#3 Updated by Evan Derickson over 4 years ago

 - File CRS_extent.png added